UbiquitousLearning/mllm/README.md

 mllm is a lightweight, fast, and easy-to-use (multimodal) on-device LLM inference engine for mobile devices (mainly supporting CPU/NPU), initiated by the research groups led by [Mengwei Xu](https://xumengwei.github.io/) (BUPT) and [Xuanzhe Liu](http://www.liuxuanzhe.com/) (PKU).

 ## Recent update
-- [2025 August 28] :tada: Support for MLLM V1 is ending soon.
+- [2025 August 28] 🔥🔥🔥 Support for MLLM V1 is ending soon.
 Before its retirement, V1 will integrate the following features: GPT-OSS and NPU QWEN2-VL.
 MLLM will then transition to V2, which can be viewed on the V2 branch.
 V2 will include brand-new capabilities:
     - A more Pythonic model authoring approach with eager execution
     - Compilation support and MLLM IR for easier NPU integration